bevyengine/bevy-website/content/contribute/project-information/working-groups.md

 - Bootstrapping new major documentation efforts.

 As you can see, these aren't purely for programming tasks!
-Much of the difficulty, work and controversy involved in maintaining a major game engine centers around mundane or social tasks.
+Much of the difficulty, work, and controversy involved in maintaining a major game engine centers around mundane or social tasks.
 Coordinating efforts there is just as important!

 {% callout(type="info") %}